Dallas Cowboys vs. New Orleans Saints NFL Week 13 Odds, Plays and Insights for December 2, 2021

 Cowboys stats and trends

-- The Cowboys have been favored by 4.5 points or more five times this season and have covered the spread in two of them.
+- In Dallas' 11 games this season, it has eight wins against the spread.

+- This season, the Cowboys have just two ATS wins in five games as a favorite of 4.5 points or more.

-- Dallas has hit the over in 50% of its opportunities this year (six times over 12 games with a set point total).
+- Dallas' games this year have hit the over in 50% of its opportunities (six times in 12 games with a set point total).

-- When Dallas records more than 22.6 points, it is 6-2 against the spread and 5-2 overall.
+- Dallas is 6-2 against the spread and 5-2 overall this season when the team scores more than 22.6 points.

-- The Cowboys have turned the ball over 15 times this season, one fewer than the Saints have forced (16).
+- This year, the Cowboys have 15 turnovers, one fewer than the Saints have takeaways (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Saints.